camleng/cm-bot/README.md

 - Under "Which API are you using?" select "Gmail API".

-- Under "Where will you be calling the API from?" select your device.
+- Under "Where will you be calling the API from?" select "Other UI".

-  *Raspberry Pi reminder: If you are using a Raspberry Pi or other headless device, select "Other UI".
+  *Raspberry Pi reminder: If you are planning to use a Raspberry Pi or another headless device, still select "Other UI".
 Since the authentication requires a browser, it's impossible to authenticate with a headless device.*

 - Under "What data will you be accessing?" select "User data".